Guidoow/Guidoow/README.md

 # About Me:

 🌱 Currently studying software development and engineering.
-Very interested in cybersecurity, networks, operative systems and low level programming, but actually most focused on trying to live up to the title of Fullstack Developer.
+Very interested in cybersecurity, networks, operative systems and low level programming, but actually most focused on trying to live up to the title of Backend Developer.

 # 💻 Tech Stack: